-We have known MusicFest Canada and have had the opportunity of working with them for few years.
+We have known MusicFest Canada and have had the opportunity of working with them for a few years.
 In our first effort in 2012, we were able to separate the Content of the website from the rest of the management system and establish a CMS that was much easier to administrate and update.

-This was a web-based ASP.NET application that was build to convert CSV and Excel spreadsheets to an application in earlier years.
+This was a web-based ASP.NET application that was built to convert CSV and Excel spreadsheets to an application in earlier years.
 The system had functioned for many years, but as the festival grew in size and operation scale, there were numerous changes in the functionality that needed serious attention.

 MusicFest Executive Director and board trusted us with our full working solution proposal.
 Since then, we have worked closely with them to capture the functionalities the system embeds, for various roles operation needs, and how they each interact with it.

 Our final product had to be a unified proprietary system build on top of the most advanced frameworks and stacks of code.
-It had to be scalable and could accommodate the future growth.
+It had to be scalable and could accommodate future growth.
 Meanwhile, we had to integrate all the festival needs from scholarship applications to traveling and accommodation arrangements to critical financial data, all of which being key to a successful festival.

 Depending on the role (Administrator, Festival Director, Band Director, Student, Volunteer, Advertiser, etc…) each user has access to specific key features.